 In the late 1960s, Gibbs served for two years as an obstetrician-gynecologist with the U.S. Air Force at the Eglin Air Force Base in the Florida Panhandle before joining the faculty at the UF College of Medicine.

-Gibbs began his career at the College of Medicine in 1972 as an assistant professor in the Departments of Anesthesiology and Obstetrics and Gynecology, respectively.
-He served six years as the college’s Assistant Dean for Curriculum before becoming a Professor and Chair of the Department of Anesthesiology, a position he held from 1986 to 2000.
+Gibbs began his career at the College of Medicine in 1972 as an assistant professor in the Departments of Anesthesiology and Obstetrics and Gynecology.
+He also served six years as the college’s Assistant Dean for Curriculum.
+He then moved to Denver, where he began work at the University of Colorado and served as Professor and Chair of the Department of Anesthesiology from 1986 to 2000.

 Gibbs’ impact on medical education at the UF College of Medicine lives on today in the lives and careers of the students he taught, and his efforts were officially commemorated in 1982 when the graduating class honored him with an “award for concern and efforts toward the improvement of medical education.”